Burnie - Ulverstone Surrounds

 Burnie - Ulverstone Surrounds has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that could affect this region.
-Notable projects include Penguin District School Redevelopment, Dial Regional Sports Complex Infrastructure Upgrades, Ironcliffe Road Upgrade Project, and Penguin Town Centre Masterplan.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 23 projects likely to impact the area.
+Key projects include Penguin District School Redevelopment, Dial Regional Sports Complex Infrastructure Upgrades, Ironcliffe Road Upgrade Project, and Penguin Town Centre Masterplan.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.